OverProgresser/strapi-redirect-manager-plugin/SECURITY.md

    - A description of the vulnerability
    - Steps to reproduce
    - Potential impact
-3. You will receive an acknowledgement within 48 hours.
-4. A fix will be developed privately and released as a patch version.
+3. A fix will be developed privately and released as a patch version.

 ## Security Model